tosimplicity/anki-preview-slideshow/README.md

    b.
 Put the file path for the external media file there like "D:/somefolder/myvideo.mp4"
    c.
 Root forder can also be set in settings.
 Like setting it to "D:/somefolder"
       then "Slideshow_External_Media" field can work in relative path like "myvideo.mp4", "sometype/blabla.png"
+   d.
+With root folder set, if you want to use absolute path accassion occasionally,
+      put "$$" before the path, like "$$D:/somefolder/myvideo.mp4"
 8. A trick: to align buttons in preview window left, open preview window, resize it to a very small one, reopen it
 9. Hover over buttons to see tooltips